WooCommerce vs Shopify: Who Comes Out On Top? (2022)

 Being an open-source eCommerce platform, WordPress WooCommerce depends on plugins, which are being created and introduced on a daily basis.
 In fact, there are more than 50,000 eCommerce plugins to choose from, which you can add to your WooCommerce store.

 Shopify has some excellent useful apps, which are either free or paid, but the choice of apps at the Shopify App Store cannot be compared to that offered by WooCommerce.
 In fact, you can pick among 1,200+ apps available at the Shopify App Store, which is over 40 times fewer than the in-house and third-party add-ons extensions and plugins offered for WooCommerce.

 The problem of choosing reliable and suitable plugins can be resolved by asking the communities for help, doing your research, and checking the app or plugin ratings and reviews.

-Even the best-designed site and ecommerce store cannot become successful and grow without getting it to be seen by potential customers.
-Marketing is crucial for any business, and ecommerce is no exception, especially given the overwhelming competition online entrepreneurs face.
+Even the best-designed site and eCommerce store cannot become successful and grow without getting it to be seen by potential customers.
+Marketing is crucial for any business, and eCommerce is no exception, especially given the overwhelming competition that online entrepreneurs face.